EricaRenstrom/hello-world/README.md

 # hello-world
 My first git-hub repository

-I am just leanring the ropes of this stuff!
+I am just learning the ropes of this stuff!